 LASSO regression was employed to identify factors influencing UCB quality, with the optimal λ parameter determined by 10-fold cross-validation.
-The λ value that minimized the cross-validation error was selected as the final model's optimal parameter, and the corresponding number of non-zero coefficients was recorded.
+The λ value that minimized the cross-validation error was selected as the optimal parameter, and the corresponding number of non-zero coefficients was recorded.
 Missing values for categorical variables were addressed by imputing the mode of the significant variables.
 Multivariate logistic regression was used to explore the independent factors affecting UCB quality.
 Variables included in the regression model were required to meet statistical significance, low multicollinearity, and strong predictive value.
-A P-value of <0.05 was considered statistically significant.
+A P-value <0.05 was considered statistically significant.

 Variables were selected based on binary logistic regression, and a nomogram was constructed to visually display the relationship between the variables and the predicted probability.
 The nomogram assigns a corresponding score for each variable on the axis, and the total score is calculated to predict UCB quality.
-Internal validation was performed using 1000 bootstrap resampling, and external validation was based on an independent dataset.
-The bootstrap method involved reconstructing the model by repeatedly resampling the data 1000 times and calculating the concordance index.
+Internal validation was performed using 1,000 bootstrap resamples, and external validation was conducted on an independent dataset.
+For each resample, the model was refitted and the concordance index was calculated.

-Model evaluation was performed using the ROC curve, calibration curve, Hosmer–Lemeshow(H-L) goodness-of-fit test, Brier score, and decision curve analysis (DCA).
-The ROC curve was used to assess the model's discriminative ability.
-An area under the curve (AUC) between 0.50 and 0.70 indicates low accuracy; between 0.71 and 0.90 indicates moderate accuracy; and above 0.90 indicates high accuracy[17].
-Calibration of the model was evaluated using the calibration curve, the Hosmer–Lemeshow goodness-of-fit test, and the Brier score.
-The H-L test was used to assess the agreement between predicted and observed outcomes, with a P-value greater than 0.05 indicating good model fit.
+Model evaluation was performed using the receiver operating characteristic (ROC) curve, calibration curve, Hosmer–Lemeshow goodness-of-fit test, Brier score, and decision curve analysis (DCA).
+The ROC curve was used to assess the discriminative performance of the model.
+Area under the curve (AUC) values between 0.50 and 0.70 indicate low accuracy, values between 0.71 and 0.90 indicate moderate accuracy, and values above 0.90 indicate high accuracy[17].
+Model calibration was evaluated using the calibration curve, the Hosmer–Lemeshow goodness-of-fit test, and the Brier score.
+The Hosmer–Lemeshow test was used to assess the agreement between predicted and observed outcomes, with a P-value greater than 0.05 indicating good model fit.
 The Brier score was used to evaluate the overall accuracy of probabilistic predictions in both the training and validation sets.
 The score ranges from 0 to 1, with lower scores indicating better predictive accuracy and calibration.
 DCA was performed to evaluate the clinical usefulness of the nomogram by quantifying the net benefit at different threshold probabilities.
-Data analysis and processing in this study were performed using R software (version 4.4), and the rms and DynNom packages used to construct the nomogram.
+Data analysis and processing were performed using R software (version 4.4), and the rms and DynNom packages were used to construct the nomogram.

 Sensitivity analyses

-To assess the potential impact of missing-data handling on model performance, a sensitivity analysis was conducted using complete-case data.
+To assess the potential impact of missing data handling on model performance, a sensitivity analysis was conducted using complete-case data.
 The model developed from the imputed dataset was then applied to the complete-case dataset, and model discrimination was re-evaluated.
 To evaluate potential interaction effects and further assess model robustness, additional LASSO models incorporating clinically plausible interaction terms were constructed, including interactions between maternal age and number of deliveries, gestational period and birth weight, and mode of delivery and collection method.
 Model performance was compared with the main-effects model using discrimination (AUC), calibration analysis, and the DeLong test.
 In addition, likelihood ratio tests were performed to compare nested models and to assess whether the inclusion of interaction terms significantly improved model fit.
-Model parsimony and discrimination were jointly considered in selecting the final model.
+Model parsimony and discrimination were jointly considered in the selection of the final model.

 Results

-Maternal and Neonatal Characteristics
+Maternal and neonatal characteristics